YosefLab/condition_connectivity_problems/README.md

 1. Instantiate a pool of nodes _V_.

 2. Independently sample _β_ directed trees.
-The _i_-th tree is built by uniformly sampling _γ≤|V|_ nodes from _V_, making those nodes active at a new time _t<sub>i</sub>_, generating a random spanning tree on the nodes, and directing the edges so that a designated root node has a path to each leaf.
+The _i_-th tree is built by uniformly sampling _γ_ nodes from _V_, making those nodes active at a new time _t<sub>i</sub>_, generating a random spanning tree on the nodes, and directing the edges so that a designated root node has a path to each leaf.
 A demand is then created from the root to each leaf at time _t<sub>i</sub>_.

 3. Let the graph _G_ be the union of all the directed trees, with all edges having unit weight.